Top 10 Authentic Ethiopian Drinks

 Areki, also known as Katikala, is probably the strongest alcoholic beverage in Ethiopia.
 It’s made from Gesho leaves and features an alcohol level of around 45%.
 Araki is essentially the Ethiopian version of moonshine.

 Ethiopian Drink #4: Ethiopian Beer

-Beer is also an important part of Ethiopian social life especially in urban areas.
-Some popular brands of beer in Ethiopian are St George, Harar, Meta, Habesha, Bedele, Castel, Walia, Dankira and Dashen.
+Beer is also an important part of Ethiopian social life, especially in urban areas.
+Some popular brands of beer in Ethiopia are St George, Harar, Meta, Habesha, Bedele, Castel, Walia, Dankira, and Dashen.

 Ethiopian Drink #5: Ethiopian Wine

 Although Ethiopia is not well known for wine, and apart from Tej, the traditional honey wine, there has recently been a surge in the consumption of wine in Ethiopia, especially in the major cities such as the capital, Addis Ababa.
 Some of the better-known brands of wine in Ethiopia are Awash, Gebeta, Axumit, and Castel.

 Ethiopia is also home to various traditional non-alcoholic drinks that are made from natural and healthy ingredients.
 Here are a few of the well-known non-alcoholic drinks.